eflanili7881/AdobeRepackerAndInstallerScript/README.md

     - AdobeInDesign5* (Installation fails with error 1603.)
     - AdobeInCopy5* (Installation fails with error 1603.)
     - AdobeEncore3All (Installation fails with error 1603.)
     - AdobeSoundboothAll (Installation fails with error 1603 on Master Collection.
-I don't have standalone product :(( )
+I don't have standalone product :(( (If somebody have standalone Adobe Soundbooth CS3 installer, you can write me :)) ) )
     - But some CS3 main packs can be unpacked.
 These are:
       - AdobeDreamweaver9*
       - AdobeFlash9*